 You can use the FLP as a way to increase the amount you can gift without having to pay the gift tax.
 When you create a family-limited partnership, you can then transfer assets, such as stocks, bonds, art, property, and more into the FLP.
 Once you do this, you can then gift equity of the FLP to your children or grandchildren.
 It’s important to put assets into the FLP that are revenue-generating, such as rental properties or stocks.
 Your children or grandchildren then receive dividends, interest, and other profits as a result of their ownership stake in the FLP.
 The future returns that accrue will not be included in your estate for tax purposes.

 What Is a Family Limited Liability Company?

 A family limited liability company is formed by family members as a way to protect assets from creditors.
 Additionally, it is used as a way to divide income among children and grandchildren.
 The members must be related by blood, adoption, or marriage.
 In an FLLC, one family member serves as the managing member.
 An operating agreement will be created, which lays out ownership rights, decision-making rights, and controls the transfer of assets.

-Consult With Our Denver Family Limited Partnerships Attorneys Today For a Free Consultation
+Consult With Our Denver Family Limited Partnerships Attorneys Today For a Free Initial Meeting

 Creating an FLP or FLLC is not a do-it-yourself project.
 We want to make sure you get the maximum tax benefits when you create these vehicles.
 That means making sure everything has been designed properly within the laws provided.
 Our estate planning lawyers in Denver will help you develop the correct entity that meets your financial goals and provides you with the maximum tax benefits.

 At Brady, McFarland & Lord, LLC, we genuinely care about our clients and the communities we serve.
 To schedule a Free Initial Meeting, contact us online or call us toll-free at (303) 420-2863 or locally at (303) 420-2863.